Taking part in the activity

 Certainly!
 They can log in anywhere with an internet connection to ask questions, read answers and post comments.

 We also run an extra, after school chat in each zone as an opportunity to involve parents and carers in what you are doing in school.
 Students can log in from home and introduce their friends and families to the engineers.
-Look out for emails during the event letting you know when this will be.
+Look out for emails during the activity letting you know when this will be.